akeneo/pim-api-docs/content/rest-api/permissions.md

 ### Overall access

-The first ACL `Overall Web API access` means that if enabled, each user under that role will have access to the Web API.
+The first ACL `Overall Web API access` means that if enabled, each user under that role will have access to the REST API.

-You will need to give at least this ACL to all the API user roles you created before for them to be able to call the API.
+You will need to give at least this ACL to all the API user roles you created before for them to be able to call the REST API.

 ::: warning
 Do not give this permission to your UI user role as it makes no sense to give API access to UI users.